-Other non-Indian Canadians must apply for permanent residence in the United States much in the same manner as citizens of other foreign countries.
+Other non-Indian Canadians must apply for permanent residence in the United States in much in the same manner as citizens of other foreign countries.
 Commonly used eligibility categories include through a job offer in the U.S. or a close family tie to a U.S. citizen or permanent resident.

 If you are a Canadian citizen and wish to seek permanent residence in the United States, you might wish to seek counsel from an experienced U.S. immigration lawyer.
 The attorney can advise you as to the easiest and most efficient path to U.S. permanent residence and help you prepare the paperwork and evidence needed.